digint/btrbk/doc/install.md

 ### Arch Linux

-btrbk is in AUR: https://aur.archlinux.org/packages/btrbk/
+btrbk is in the "extra" repository: https://archlinux.org/packages/extra/any/btrbk/

 ### Alpine Linux